-&lt;sup>10 US Census Bureau, Associate Director of Demographic Programs, National Survey of Children's Health.
+&lt;sup>7 US Census Bureau, Associate Director of Demographic Programs, National Survey of Children's Health.
 (2020).
 2019 National Survey of Children's Frequently asked questions.
 As of September 2020.
-Retrieved October 5, 2020 from https://www2.census.gov/programs-surveys/nsch/technical-documentation/methodology/2019-NSCH-FAQs.pdf prenatal-to-3 information (e.g., reported their status as unemployed but had valid data for hours worked) or who were living in group quarters were excluded from the sample.
+Retrieved October 5, 2020 from https://www2.census.gov/programs-surveys/nsch/technical-documentation/methodology/2019-NSCH-FAQs.pdf prenatal-to-3 familial interrelationship variables were used in the identification of resident parents as they allow for the identification and inclusion of both cohabiting and same sex couples.